Who is Dags anyway???

 1984 Dune film merchandise.
 There wasnt much of it, so it was easy to keep on top of and in May 2009 it was finally put on display in my home after being in storage for over 15 years.

 Star Wars and Star Trek movie posters.
-I recently needed to move my poster tubes from one place to another and I couldn't get over how many tubes I've got, however, most of them are now up for sale.
+I recently needed to move my poster tubes from one place to another and I couldn't get over how many tubes I've got.
+I ended up selling many of them off.

 Sci-fi movie soundtrack albums (LPs only).
 When CDs became the norm the collection effectively came to a close, but I'm pretty pleased with what I have even though I don't even have a turntable connected up to listen to them.
 On top of this they're all stored in a large box which is damn heavy.